apache/spark/docs/sql-pyspark-pandas-with-arrow.md

 ## Pandas Function APIs

-Pandas function APIs can directly apply a Python native function against the whole the DataFrame by using Pandas instances.
+Pandas function APIs can directly apply a Python native function against the whole DataFrame by using Pandas instances.
 Internally it works similarly with Pandas UDFs by Spark using Arrow to transfer data and Pandas to work with the data, which allows vectorized operations.
 A Pandas function API behaves as a regular API under PySpark `DataFrame` in general.